AlmaLinux/almalinux.org/content/blog/zenbleed-patch-call-for-testing.md

     image: /blog-images/23.07.24.zenbleed.png
 ---

+EDIT, July 27th: as of 12 hours after the release we have still seen no reports of any errors from users who have applied this update.
+If you see any problems, feel free to report them to us: [bugs.almalinux.org](https://bugs.almalinux.org)

 EDIT: July 26: We will be releasing this patch on July 27th at 7am US Eastern time.
 Read more on the [forums](https://almalinux.discourse.group/t/zenbleed-patch-release-7am-eastern-us-time-7-27-23/2802).

 Edit Jul 25 to add: AMD has put out an [official security bulletin](https://www.amd.com/en/resources/product-security/bulletin/amd-sb-7008.html) that lists all of the impacted hardware and anticipated release dates of patches for older CPUs.